atkison/CyberSecurityClub/UACTF/README.md

 # The University of Alabama Capture the Flag Competition

-The University of Alabama Capture the Flag Competition 2021 (UACTF) is sponsored by the University of Alabama’s Computer Science Department, Regions, Crimson Defense Cyber Security Club, and the Digital Forensics and Control Systems Security Lab.
-UACTF 2021 will be a Jeopardy-style Capture the Flag Competition.
+The University of Alabama Capture the Flag Competition (UACTF) is sponsored by the University of Alabama’s Computer Science Department, Crimson Defense Cyber Security Club, and the Digital Forensics and Control Systems Security Lab.
+UACTF will be a Jeopardy-style Capture the Flag Competition.
 There will be several categories to choose from with each category including easy, medium, and difficult challenges worth a varying amount of points.
 Clues will be available to help teams with solving the challenges, but these clues will cost the team points.
 The teams’ objective is